Kamerun: Colonial goals and motivation

-For many years prior to the 1880's, Bismarck had resisted the idea of colonial ventures in Africa.
+For many years prior to the 1880s, Bismarck had resisted the idea of colonial ventures in Africa.
 This was primarily due to Bismarck's focus on shoring up German interests in Europe itself, especially given the lack of a military infrastructure able to protect colonial interests.
 Moreover, Germany had no need for the resources that a colony might provide, being largely self sufficient, so a colony would only function as an economic drain.
 This perspective would change in the early 1880s, due to a variety of internal pressures.

 The two key factors motivating this change were pressure from economic interests in Germany, and concerns about missing out on what would later be called the Scramble for Africa.
 On the political side, colonies became a point of national pride, as Germans saw that other nations had colonies, and thought they should too as a matter of national prestige.
 Several government officials took this stance, and it seemed to enjoy public support as well.
 On the commercial side, the companies already operating in Cameroon (represented by the likes of Adolph Woermann) wanted the protection and support an official German colony would provide, and many German producers sought new markets for their excess goods.

 These pressures would eventually culminate in Bismarck allowing the establishment of a Cameroonian colony, among others.